YarnSpinnerTool/YSDocs/getting-started/writing-in-yarn/functions.md

 ## Custom Functions

 You can define your own custom functions in Yarn Spinner.
-For more information, see [](../../using-yarnspinner-with-unity/creating-commands-functions.md).
+For more information, see [# Defining Commands and Functions ](../../using-yarnspinner-with-unity/creating-commands-functions.md).

 {% hint style="warning" %}
 Functions are not intended to be a way for you to send instructions to your game.
 For that purpose, you should use [commands](commands.md).